Service-level objective

-A service-level objective (SLO) is a key element of a service-level agreement (SLA) between a service provider and a customer.
-SLOs are agreed upon as a means of measuring the performance of the Service Provider and are outlined as a way of avoiding disputes between the two parties based on misunderstanding.
+A service-level objective (SLO), as per the O'Reilly Site Reliability Engineering book, is a "target value or range of values for a service level that is measured by an SLI."
+An SLO is a key element of a service-level agreement (SLA) between a service provider and a customer.
+SLOs are agreed upon as a means of measuring the performance of the service provider and are outlined as a way of avoiding disputes between the two parties based on misunderstanding.

 Overview

 There is often confusion in the use of SLAs and SLOs.
 The SLA is the entire agreement that specifies what service is to be provided, how it is supported, times, locations, costs, performance, and responsibilities of the parties involved.
 SLOs are specific measurable characteristics of the SLA such as availability, throughput, frequency, response time, or quality.
 These SLOs together are meant to define the expected service between the provider and the customer and vary depending on the service's urgency, resources, and budget.
 SLOs provide a quantitative means to define the level of service a customer can expect from a provider.

-The SLO may be composed of one or more quality of service (QoS) measurements (service level indicators, SLIs) that are combined to produce the SLO achievement value.
-As an example, an availability SLO may depend on multiple components, each of which may have a QoS availability measurement.
-The combination of QoS measures into an SLO achievement value will depend on the nature and architecture of the service.